USACE FED Employees 250th U.S. Army and the U.S. Army Corps of Engineers Anniversary Wishes

-Soon No, Chief of the Quality Assurance Branch, Construction Division, U.S. Army Corps of Engineers – Far East District (USACE FED), wishes the U.S. Army and the U.S. Army Corps of Engineers a happy 250th anniversary.
-(U.S. Army video by Monique Freemon)
+The U.S. Army Corps of Engineers – Far East District (USACE FED) employees wish the U.S. Army and the U.S. Army Corps of Engineers a happy 250th anniversary.

 |Date Taken: